-The city’s Port Authority, intended to spur development in industrial districts, has been used just twice in recent history.
-The city used it to issue $25 million in bonds to rebuild the city’s downtown bus terminal in 1997.
-It used it again to issue $33 million in debt for a parking garage adjacent to the Guthrie Theater.
+The city's port authority, intended to spur development in industrial districts, has been used just twice in recent history.
+The city used it to issue $25 million in bonds to rebuild the city's downtown bus terminal in 1997.
+It used it again to issue $33 million in debt for a parking lot adjacent to the Guthrie Theater.

-The city’s chief financial officer, Kevin Carpenter, said in addition to retaining control from the Board of Estimate, the Port Authority gives the city flexibility to add parcels to the deal later on.
-It also reduces the number of City Council votes needed to issue general obligation bonds from nine to seven.
+The city's chief financial officer Kevin Carpenter said in addition to retaining control from the Board of Estimate, the port authority gives them flexibility to add parcels to the deal later on.
+It also reduces the number of council votes needed to issue general obligation bonds from nine to seven.

-Carol Becker, an elected citizen member of the Board of Estimate, noted that the Vikings stadium deal also bypassed the board when bonds were issued by the state.
-She expects it’s not the last time the board will be bypassed.
+Carol Becker, an elected citizen member of the board, noted that the Vikings stadium deal also bypassed the board since the bonds were issued by the state.
+She expects it's not the last time the board will be bypassed.

-“There are supposed to be checks and balances,” Becker said.
-“Is going around those checks and balances a little sleazy?
-Yeah, it’s kind of sleazy.
+“There are supposed to be checks and balances," Becker said.
+"Is going around those checks and balances a little sleazy?
+Yea, it’s kind of sleazy.
 But are they able to do it?
-Yeah.
-That’s politics, I guess.”
+Yea.
+That’s politics I guess.”

-Johnson said in an e-mail that they may also use the Port Authority to redevelop the Upper Harbor, the name given to the city’s aging port.
+Johnson said in an e-mail late last week that they may also use the port authority to redevelop the Upper Harbor, the name given to the city's aging port.